Ebrahim1820/the-wild-oasis-app/README.md

 # The Wild Oasis

-Main project of The Wild Oasis, which user can book the hotel, check-in/check-out by React-vite
+Main project of The Wild Oasis, which user can book the hotel, check-in/check-out.
+Built with react Query and Supabase as backend and database.

 Currently, two official plugins are available: